crabby-lang/crabby/README.md

 ## Installation

 `Note`: **We highly recommend to use the nightly toolchain edition of Rust.**

-`Note (again):` Due to compatibility errors and issues, Crabby is currently being supported/targeted in **Linux**, meaning for *Windows users* we highly recommend having a WSL distro with rust in it just in case.

 Step 1: Make sure to have `git` and `rust/cargo` installed